 – Separate shower

-These aren’t the highest resort fees on the Strip but they are on the higher end.
+These are some of the highest resort fees on the Strip.
 If you want to see at a glance how much resort fees are for all the major resorts on the Strip, visit our resort fee guide here.

-For fans of Harry Potter, Bally’s also has a parody show called Potted Potter.
+For fans of Harry Potter, Horseshoe also has a parody show called Potted Potter.
 It covers all 7 Harry Potter books in about 70 minutes!

 Shows at Paris

-So it’s clear to see that both hotels offer a blend of entertaining shows.
-While neither Paris or Bally’s has one of the major production shows on the Strip, you can find several of these shows within walking distance nearby.
+So, while neither Paris nor Horseshoe has one of the major production shows on the Strip (i.e. Cirque du Soleil), you can find several of these shows within walking distance nearby.
 For instance, you’ll find one of the biggest shows in Vegas, ‘O’ by Cirque du Soleil, right across the street at the Bellagio.

 As for on-site dining, you’ll find plenty of upscale and casual restaurants throughout both properties.

-Here are a few of the dining options at Bally’s
+Here are a few of the dining options at Horseshoe.

 - Nosh Deli